 - Select the proper blade for the cut to be made.
-Check the blade to be free of cracks or nicks, and that it is sharp.
-Ask a Tech to change the blade for you, only a Tech may change the blade. - Use the ripping fence or the angle guide when cutting material, but don't use both of them at the same time! - Keep a push stick available and use it to keep fingers away from the blade. - Start cuts slowly and then feed the work piece at a moderate rate. - When using the fence to rip cut a work-piece, the operator and all observers must not stand in line with the work-piece.
-It can get pinched between the spinning blade and the fence causing it to kick back (be fired strait back out of the saw at a very rapid rate). - When cutting large or long pieces on the table saw, use an assistant to support the edge or end of large or long pieces being sawed. - Make sure the table saw has a blade guard, splitter, and anti-kickback device installed and operational before using the saw.
-Exceptions may be made for specialty cuts (e.g. dados).
-Only a Techmay disengage or remove these guards. - You may not cut any work-piece on the table saw that is less than 12 inches in length. - The table saw is for cutting dry wood or non-conductive plastic materials only!
+Check that the blade is free of cracks or nicks and that it is sharp.
+Ask a Tech to change the blade for you.
+Only a Tech may change the blade. - Use the ripping fence or the angle guide when cutting material, but don't use both simultaneously! - Keep a push stick available and use it to keep fingers away from the blade. - Start cuts slowly and then feed the workpiece at a moderate rate. - When using the fence to rip cut a workpiece, the operator and all observers must not stand in line with the workpiece. - It can get pinched between the spinning blade and the fence. - causing it to kick back (be fired straight back out of the saw rapidly). - When cutting large or long pieces on the table saw, use an assistant to support the edge or end of large or long pieces being sawed. - Make sure the table saw has a blade guard, splitter, and anti-kickback device installed and operational before using the saw.
+Exceptions may be made for specialty cuts (e.g., dados).
+Only a Tech may disengage or remove these guards. - You may not cut any workpiece on the table saw that is less than 12 inches in length. - The table saw is only for cutting dry wood or non-conductive plastic materials!